There are many ways to modify the fundamental squat movement. Find out how to do in and out squats, their benefits, and whether you should do them.

-- Move your feet outward in the air and land with your feet wider than shoulder width apart, like in the starting position.
-Again, make sure your legs are at least slightly bent when landing.
+- While in the air, move your feet outward and land with your feet wider than shoulder-width apart, like in the starting position.
+Again, bend your legs at least slightly before landing.

-The main attention point when doing in and out squats is keeping your back more or less straight.
-Especially if you do this exercise with weights.
+The main things to pay attention to while doing in and out squats are keeping your knees above your feet and your spine more or less straight.

-You can make in and out squats harder by wearing a weighted vest, looping resistance bands around your upper legs, or carrying weights like dumbbells, a barbell, kettlebells, etc.
+You can make in and out squats harder by wearing a quality weighted vest, looping resistance bands around your upper legs, or holding weights like dumbbells, a barbell, kettlebells, etc.

 Additionally, you can focus on jumping harder to add train your muscles more explosively like in a jump squat.